respoke/docs/src/client/android/getting-started.md

 ### Add the Respoke Android SDK

-The Respoke Android SDK can be installed from the Maven Central Respository by adding a single line to your /app/build.gradle file.
+The Respoke Android SDK can be installed from the [Maven Central Respository](http://search.maven.org/#search%7Cga%7C1%7Crespoke) by adding a single line to your /app/build.gradle file.

     dependencies {
         compile 'com.digium.respoke:respoke-sdk:1.+'
     }

+That's it.

 ### Edit Your Application’s Manifest